Skip to main content

 Dr. Sarah MitchellOpponent

-The figures from the Iran strikes are tragic, but the logic is inverted.
-The problem lies not in the existence of AI technology but in its operational use.
-Without AI, civilian casualties could have been even higher.
-Rather than eliminating the technology, we should tighten operational norms.
+The Iran attack figures are tragic, but the logic is backwards.
+The problem lies not in the "existence" of AI technology but in its "operation."
+Without AI, civilian casualties might have been even greater.
+Rather than eliminating technology, we should strengthen operational norms.

-I have firsthand knowledge of theaters where "tightening operational norms" has failed.
-In the Gaza conflict, the system known as "Lavender" flagged approximately 37,000 Palestinians as potential targets.
-Officers approved each entry in just 20 seconds.
-The pre-configured acceptable threshold was "up to 20 civilians per target."
-Furthermore, a system called "Where's Daddy?" was designed to time strikes for when targets were at home with their families at night.
-The killing of entire families was engineered at the design level.
+I know firsthand where "strengthening operational norms" fails to function.
+"Lavender," used in the Gaza conflict, listed approximately 37,000 Palestinians as potential targets.
+Officer approval time was just 20 seconds.
+The preset tolerance standard was "up to 20 civilians per target."
+Furthermore, the "Where's Daddy?" system was designed to attack at nighttime when targets are at home with their families.
+Killing entire families is built into the design level.

-This is the reality of what Mr. Kono calls "operational norms."
+This is the reality of Mr. Kono's "operational norms."

 1